mimomimoto/colormkdir/README.md

 # Usage
 ## Create color list
 Color list is managed by JSON file.
-(In my case, the file path is '/opt/homebrew/Cellar/colormkdir/0.0.1/libexec/color_list.json') You need to decide `color name` and `color code` as shown below.
+(If you use Homebrew, the file path is '/opt/homebrew/Cellar/colormkdir/0.0.1/libexec/color_list.json' in my case) You need to decide `color name` and `color code` as shown below.
 (It is default definition)
 ```
 {
     "r":"#ff0000",